isomerpages/sciencecentre-emag/_stories/Environment/The Spectacular Snakes of Singapore.md

 </p>
 <p>If you encounter a snake in a public area, stay calm and remember that
 snakes are shy creatures and will not attack unless disturbed or provoked.
-Observe from a safe distance and back away slowly so the snake can retreat.
+Observe from a safe distance and back away slowly so the snake can retreat.</p>
-If you are at home, keep your family and pets away from the snake and leave the doors and windows open in the room for the snake to escape.
+<p>If you are at home, keep your family and pets away from the snake and
+leave the doors and windows open in the room for the snake to escape.
 Do not attempt to wrangle the animal and call NParks’ 24-hr Animal Response Centre (1800-476-1600) or ACRES (9783-7782) for assistance if required.
 You can consult this handy snake <a href="https://drive.google.com/drive/folders/1RtIY6mm5NoB18T2EQURK41q85P5MCRzz" rel="noopener noreferrer nofollow" target="_blank"><u>advisory</u></a> from
 Our Wild Neighbours for more helpful information.&nbsp;</p>
 <p><strong>Increase Your Sssmarts this Year of the Snake at Science Centre Singapore</strong>
 </p>